Do Eggs Belong in a Gout Diet?

-The best way to buy your eggs is from a farm if possible.
+The best way to buy your eggs is from a farm, if possible.
 Speak to the farmer and find out how the chickens were raised and fed.
-The best quality eggs are the ones that are “pasture-raised” or “pastured” but you may even see terms like “free-range” or “cage-free” on the packaging.
-What this means is that the chickens were raised outdoors in a pasture setting.
+The best eggs are those that have been “pasture-raised” or “pastured.”

-What an experience to see 12 chicks running around my grand-mother’s garden and what a taste those eggs had compared to the junk you get at the supermarket.
-Hard-boiled eggs should be part of a gout diet.
-Personally I love adding them in my salad for supper or cutting them up in slices adding them to a sandwich.
+Personally, I love adding them to my salad for supper or cutting them up in slices and adding them to a sandwich.
 Make sure to eat a pair of hard-boiled eggs at least once a week.

 Posted by Spiro Koulouris